 Amazon Associates is popular because their enormous product catalog provides a wide degree of opportunity to earn money online.

 They sell physical goods in almost every market.
 There are hundreds of categories with millions of products you can promote to your audience.
-They are approaching 200 million products in 2019 (of which 44 million are books).
+They are approaching 200 million products (of which 44 million are books).